Choose the perfect holiday letting

 Best holiday rental deals in Seminyak

-Rent a holiday apartment, home or cottage in Seminyak: from $24 per night
+Rent a holiday home, apartment or cottage in Seminyak from just $45 per night

 Popular holiday rental amenities in Seminyak

-Check out the weather forecast .
-November is the warmest month with average maximum temperatures of 32°.
-However, temperatures can go lower than 23° in September.
-The month of October has nice weather with only 2 rainy days.
+Check out the climate diagram for Seminyak.
+November is the warmest month of the year in Seminyak with temperatures reaching a maximum average of 32°.
+However, temperatures can go lower than 23° in Seminyak in September.
+The rainiest month is January while the driest month is October.

-Seminyak on the island of gods, Bali, is known for its trendy international bars and restaurants, its long stretch of golden sand beach, international crowd and central location.
+This small city on the island of the gods, Bali, is known for its trendy international bars and restaurants, its long stretch of golden sand beach, its international crowd and its central location.
 This is the ideal destination to explore the island while enjoying a wide choice of vibrant dining options with live entertainment.
-The city is popular with young couples who enjoy the modern styled villas and the animated ambiance.
+The city is popular with young couples who enjoy the modern villas and lively atmosphere.

 Discover Balinese culture

 Tanah Lot (meaning ‘land in the sea’ in Balinese) is home to one of the most important temples of Bali, nested on top of a rock formation in the sea.
 The temple is accessible at low tides and is a popular evening destination as the sun sets on the sea right behind the temple.
-The surroundings are home to several restaurants serving Balinese delicacies and more specially the Kopi Luwak, a coffee made out of the Luwak’s poop, a cat-alike animal.
+The surroundings are home to several restaurants serving Balinese delicacies and more specially the Kopi Luwak, a coffee made out of the poop of the Luwak, a cat-alike animal.

-Go on a culinary trip around the world
+Nightlife in Seminyak: take a trip around the world

 Seminyak is home to plenty of buzzing restaurants and bars rivalling in creativity to attract a young international crowd.
-Most restaurants are stunning and every single detail has been thought through to be ‘instagrammable’.
-From colourful walls, quirky decorations and beautiful food, this is an experience not to miss.
+Most restaurants are stunning and every single detail has been thought through to be ‘Instagrammable’.
+With colourful walls, quirky decorations and beautiful food, this is an experience not to miss.